Southern Ecuador

 Mon., Jan.
 20

-Today we’ll return to Zamora, in the Loja area, where we’ll stay for two nights.
+Today we’ll return to Vilcabamba, the expat area near Loja , where we’ll stay for two nights.
 Here we’ll search for Solitary Eagle, Fiery-throated Fruiteater, Orange-eared Tanager, “Loja” Amazilia Hummingbird, Plumbeous Rail and others.
 If there’s time, we’ll venture to Catamayo where the endemic Scarlet-fronted Parakeet, a very local species in Ecuador, is sometimes found.

 ON Vilcabamba